Throbac-Labs/SolanaValidator_FullDeployment/README.md

  --skip-poh-verify \
  --no-port-check
  ```
-Next make the start-validator.sh script executable
+Next make the start-validator.sh script executable.
 ```
 chmod +x ~/start-validator.sh
 ```
-And create a directory for the log file as referenced above
+And create a directory for the log file as referenced above.
 ```
 mkdir ~/log
 ```
 Now for the system services.

-Log in as a non-root user with sudo privileges
+Log in as a non-root user with sudo privileges.
 ```
 su - "YOUR-USER"
 ```
-Create our validator.service
+Create our validator.service.
 ```
 sudo nano /etc/systemd/system/validator.service
 # validator.service file